 We discuss most of the above methods on Quackwatch and consider them highly questionable.
 Bigelsen is a former president of Arizona's homeopathic board.
 In 1990, after the homeopathic board had found no wrongdoing, the Arizona Board of Medical Examiners censured Bigelsen in connection with his treatment of two patients.
 However, this decision was vacated by a Superior Court judge who ruled that the medical board could not assume jurisdiction and overrule the homeopathic board.

 In 2007, Bigelsen's Web site stated that from 1994 through 2000 he had served as director of biological medicine at the Institute de Medicina Biologica in Tijuana, Mexico and then relocated to California, where he offered seminars and professional services as a "hemobiographic consultant" to other physicians.
-His advice is based on examination of blood specimens with a darkfield microscope, a procedure he refers to as live blood cell analysis.
+His advice was based on examination of blood specimens with a darkfield microscope, a procedure he refers to as live blood cell analysis.
 His Web site stated:

 . . .
 From one drop of blood I can analyze the status of the patient's physical body and the reasons why it has arrived at this stage of life.
 I believe each individual disease has its own specific fingerprint or biogram. . . .